Constraints on the symmetric mass generation paradigm for lattice chiral gauge theories: Conclusion

 In this paper, the required properties of $\Heff$ were established in a fairly specific setting: a lattice hamiltonian defined on a spatial lattice, which depends on fermion fields only, and has a finite range.
 However, experience teaches us that objects with essentially the same properties as this paper's $\Heff$ can be constructed in a much more general setting.
 This includes lattice models formulated within the euclidean path-integral framework, where two-point functions with similar features as $\car(\vec{p})$ can be constructed for $\o=0$, including similar analyticity properties if the underlying theory is local.
 Whenever such a construction is possible, the Nielsen-Ninomiya theorem eventually applies.

 The starting point of this paper was the role of propagator zeros in an SMG phase, previously discussed in Refs.~\cite{zeros,Youetal}.
-Our new examination of this issue strongly suggests that a complete set of interpolating fields whose two-point functions are free of propagator zeros should exists everywhere in the phase diagram of any local reduced model built along the lines of the SMG paradigm.
+Our renewed examination of this issue strongly suggests that a complete set of interpolating fields whose two-point functions are free of propagator zeros should exist everywhere in the phase diagram of any local reduced model built along the lines of the SMG paradigm (see Sec.~\ref{roadmap} for a summary).
 While finding the desired complete set in any particular model might require a trial-and-error process, we stress that the inability to build such a complete set would likely imply that the propagator zeros represent ``irremovable'' ghost states.
 This situation is not only highly unlikely given that the underlying theory is local \cite{Youetal}, but moreover, if realized, would render the theory inconsistent \cite{zeros}.

 As we have extensively discussed in this paper, a key assumption of the generalized no-go theorem is that the continuum limit of the reduced model is a theory of free massless fermions.
 This requirement leads to a major difference between four-dimensional and two-dimensional theories.
 In four dimensions, once the massless spectrum consists of fermions only, the continuum limit is automatically a free theory, because all multi-fermion interactions are irrelevant in four dimensions.
 This makes it easier to satisfy the conditions of the generalized no-go theorem.
-In contrast, four-fermion interactions are renormalizable in two dimensions.
+In contrast, four-fermion interactions without derivatives are renormalizable in two dimensions.
 This not only makes the situation in two dimensions much more complicated than in four dimensions, it also significantly limits any lessons that might be drawn from two-dimensional models for the physically interesting case of four dimensions.

 {\bf Acknowledgments.\ } We thank Yi-Zhuang You and Cenke Xu for fruitful discussions.
 MG and YS both benefited from the workshop on Symmetric Mass Generation held in May 2024 at the Simons Center for Geometry and Physics at SUNY Stony Brook.
 MG also thanks the Kavli Institute of Theoretical Physics at UC Santa Barbara, where part of this work was carried out during the program ``What is Particle Theory,'' for hospitality.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics, Office of Basic Energy Sciences Energy Frontier Research Centers program under Award Number DE-SC0013682 (MG).
 YS is supported by the Israel Science Foundation under grant no.~1429/21.